jgolbez/carpedmvpn-netlab-public/labs/ospf/lab-guide.md

    sudo containerlab deploy -t topology.yml
    ```

-2. Wait about 30-60 seconds for containers to fully start and OSPFD to initialize
+2. Wait about 30-60 seconds for containers to fully start

 3. Access routers using vtysh:
    ```bash